RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

 ---
-title: Manipulate a json file
+title: Manipulate a JSON file
 publishedDate: '2023-08-03'
-description: An introduction template utilizing the json editing actions
+description: An introduction template utilizing the JSON editing actions
 ---

 ## Actions used